 Keyword Difficulty

 Keyword difficulty measures how hard it is to rank for a given query.
 For example, the term air conditioner repair has a very high difficulty, but adding a local modifier, like in dallas, lowers the difficulty significantly.
-As a result, local terms have less difficulty depending on the overall population.
+As a result, local terms are less affected by the overall population.

 User Intent

 User intent categorizes queries by the user’s estimated intent.
 For example, if someone searches for my furnace is blowing cold air, we can define their goal as informational.
 In contrast, a query like furnace repair near me shows transactional intent.
-The latter type holds the most value for HVAC websites.
+The latter type is most valuable for HVAC websites.

 Content